 Why is it important?

-While visibility is often considered of secondary importance compared to the human health effects caused by fine particulates, an observed reduction in visibility due to smog or haze is typically interpreted by the public as air pollution.
-Tourism is a key economic sector in the Salish Sea ecosystem where visitors are attracted to spectacular coastal vistas.
-Reduced visibility can obscure these vistas and negatively affect tourism.
+While visibility is often considered of secondary importance compared to the human health effects, an observed reduction in visibility due to smog or haze is typically interpreted by the public as air pollution.
+Because tourism is a key economic sector in the Salish Sea ecosystem where visitors are attracted to spectacular coastal vistas, reduced visibility can obscure these vistas and negatively affect tourism.

 - Learn more about why it's important

-- Georgia Basin - Puget Sound Airshed Characterization Report 2014 Exit A report by Environment and Climate Change Canada and EPA on the health and socio-economic impacts of poor air quality in the Georgia Basin - Puget Sound region.
+- Georgia Basin - Puget Sound Airshed Characterization Report 2014 - Produced by the EPA and Environment and Climate Change Canada on the health and socio-economic impacts of poor air quality in the Georgia Basin-Puget Sound region.

 Why is it happening?